Lars Rebien Sørensen: Education

-Lars Rebien Sørensen is a MSc forestry graduate from the Royal Veterinary and Agricultural University, now part of the University of Copenhagen (1981) and holds a master's degree from Copenhagen Business School (1983).
+Lars Rebien Sørensen was born on 10 October 1954 in Hvidovre, and educated at Brøndby High School and has a bachelor's degree in international finance from the Copenhagen Business School.
+He is a MSc forestry graduate from the Royal Veterinary and Agricultural University, now part of the University of Copenhagen (1981).

 Career

-He was employed by Novo Nordisk in 1982 within marketing of enzymes and became sales and marketing director for the enzyme department in 1989.
+Sørensen was employed by Novo Nordisk in 1982 within marketing of enzymes, having joined right out of military service.
+He then became sales and marketing director for the enzyme department in 1989.
 He joined the Group Executive Board of Novo Nordisk in 1994 and was handed the responsibility of the medical department of Novo Nordisk.
 In 2000 the enzyme department was de-merged from Novo Nordisk and became its own entity, Novozymes, and Lars Rebien Sørensen took over the position of CEO for Novo Nordisk, after Mads Øvlisen.
-From 2017 Lars Rebien Sørensen was replaced as CEO by Lars Fruergaard Jørgensen.
-As part of his severance package, Lars Rebien Sørensen received a "golden handshake" of 65.7 million DKK (approx. US$10.7 million).
+In January 2017, Lars Rebien Sørensen was succeeded as CEO by Lars Fruergaard Jørgensen.
+As part of his severance package, Sørensen received a "golden handshake" of 65.7 million DKK (approx. US$10.7 million).
 His annual salary in 2016 was 22.7 million DKK (approx. US$3.7 million).

-He was CEO at Novo Nordisk from 2000 until 2016 until he was replaced by Lars Fruergaard Jørgensen.
+He was CEO at Novo Nordisk from 2000 until the end of 2016 and was replaced by Lars Fruergaard Jørgensen at the beginning of 2017.